Skip to content / Ir al contenido

 Months 7 Through 9: Real Movement

 Six months of on time payments is a significant milestone in the eyes of credit scoring models.
 FICO begins weighting your recent payment history more heavily, and many customers see improvements in the range of 20 to 40 points during this period, though individual results vary.
-This is also a good time to start checking your rate eligibility for other financial products.
+This is also a good time to start checking your rate eligibility for other financial products, just to see what is possible.

 Months 10 Through 12: Transformation

 After a full year of financial responsibility, your credit profile looks fundamentally different than it did twelve months ago.
 Lenders no longer see you as just the bankruptcy.
 They see a year of disciplined, consistent behavior.
-At this stage, many customers begin thinking about their next financial goals, whether that means refinancing for a lower rate, building savings, or planning their next vehicle purchase.
+At this stage, many customers begin thinking about their next financial goals, whether that means building savings, paying off the loan early, or planning their next vehicle purchase.

 Key Rules for the Journey